adalbertoteixeira/pull_requests/README.md

 etc).
 - [ ] allow using a config file at the repository level;
 - [ ] automate adding`.pull_requests` to the `.gitignore` file;
-- [ ] allow reuse of existing PR template (changing fields if necessary).
+- [ ] allow reuse of existing PR template (changing fields if necessary);
+- [ ] create pull request from the branch if it doesn't exist yet;
+- [ ] automate version bumping and tagging.